 The current members of the National Leadership Group are:

-- Barbara Henry.
-Director, Noongar Family Safety and Wellbeing Council.
-WA
+Barbara Henry Director, Noongar Family Safety and Wellbeing Council

-- Jenny Brown.
-National Manager, Aboriginal and Torres Strait Islander Engagement and Wellbeing Community Programs, Red Cross.
-NSW
+Jenny Brown Head, Aboriginal and Torres Strait Islander Strategy and Impact, Australian Red Cross

 Reflecting progress made to date, and the current political context, the campaign’s priorities for the year ahead will centre around: